Flea Treatments On The Sunshine Coast

 How We Get Rid of Fleas

-They're small, but you don't want them in your home and neither do we.
-Getting rid of them isn't an emergency situation, but we understand your desire to be flea free, so get in touch to book a consult right away!
+Fleas are small, but you don't want them in your home and neither do we.
+Getting rid of fleas isn't an emergency situation, but we understand your desire to be flea free, so get in touch to book a consult right away!

 First, we inspect your premises to find problem areas.
 The most common areas fleas will live are in fibrous areas such as beds, upholstery, carpets, bedding, and clothing.
 We treat these common flea habitats with a surface spray.